fbrass/plagicheck/README.md

 #Plagicheck

-A project for a university module called algorithms and datastructure
+A project for a university module called 'algorithms and datastructure'.